Eschatologue/CM_wiki/docs/class/bard/index.md

 To qualify for a new class, you must have a score of at least 13 in the primary ability of the new class and your current classes.

-- Gain the following traits from the Core Bard Traits table: Hit Point Die, proficiency in one skill of your choice, proficiency with one Musical Instrument of your choice, and training with Light armor.
+- Gain the following traits from the Core Bard Traits table: Hit Point Die, proficiency in one skill of your choice, proficiency with one Musical Instrument of your choice, and training with Light armour.
 - Gain the Bard’s level 1 features, which are listed in the Bard Features table.
 See the multiclassing rules in chapter 2 to determine your available spell slots.

 ## Bard Class Features